Lens Replacement Surgery & Cataract Surgery (RLE - Refractive Lens Exchange, Monofocal, Trifocal & Multifocal Lens Implants )

 This morning you will enjoy breakfast as normal at your hotel and should bring a snack with you to the eye clinic.
 You will have a 60 to 90-minute pre-op preparation, where you’ll change into your operating gown and have anesthetic eye drops applied to your eyes.
 We will also give you some anti-anxiety pills if you would like them.

-Your procedure will last approximately 15 minutes per eye.
+Your procedure will last approximately 10-15 minutes per eye.
 We will make a tiny incision on the edge of your cornea and insert your artificial lens.
 This does not usually require any stitches and heals naturally.
 After your procedure we will give you special goggles to wear, and you should also wear sunglasses to reduce light sensitivity.
+You will be able to see after the surgery, so the treatment is suitable also for a single travelers.
 You will be given details on your post-op care, as well as a follow-up appointment.

 You may feel some mild discomfort when the anesthetic wears off, but you will be able to enjoy the rest of your day relaxing at your hotel.
 Return transfers are included.